 Every week involves a seemingly continuous stream of food, drinks and people.
 Of course not every taste or conversation is post-able, but the range of experiences is usually pretty amazing.
-Here are some of the highlights from the past seven days, some of which will help to fuel full posts.
+Discover favorites from September 5 – 11, 2011, some of which will help to fuel full posts.

 9/6/11 – Squid Ink staffer Elina Shatkin called Kabab Mahaleh the Kosher Corridor’s Best Cheap Eats.
 That’s quite a claim considering the culinary explosion that Beverlywood has generated in the past couple years, and while there are other contenders, it was certainly easy to like the fresh-baked sangak, juicy koobideh, roasted tomato and mint leaves that formed a $5.99 plate.